Trump Is 'Seriously Considering' A Pardon For Ex-Sheriff Joe Arpaio

 Trump has praised Arpaio in the past, saying “Is there anyone in local law enforcement who has done more to crack down on illegal immigration than Sheriff Joe?
 He has protected people from crimes and saved lives.
 He doesn’t deserve to be treated this way.”
 The president said of the pardon itself, “I might do it right away, maybe early this week.
 I am seriously thinking about it.”
 Arpaio should be sentenced October 5th and expects only six months in jail.
 It’s not clear if he will actually fulfill his whole sentence, even without Trump’s intervention.

-(Via: Fox News)
+(Via Fox News)